WVURAIL/dspira/README.md

 For repository contributions, follow [CONTRIBUTING.md](CONTRIBUTING.md) and the [lesson template](_includes/lesson-template.txt).

 Each lesson needs one module, a position within that module, and a stable public address.
-Store its attachments together under `assets/lessons/<lesson-slug>/`.
-Keep printable PDFs beside their editable originals, and give new files lowercase names with hyphens.
+Store worksheets under `assets/worksheets/<lesson-slug>/`, keeping printable PDFs beside their editable originals.
+Put instructional guides under `assets/lessons/<lesson-slug>/` and illustrations under `images/<topic>/`.
+Use lowercase filenames with hyphens, such as `2026-09-25-horn-calibration.md` or `receiver-settings.png`.
+Published lesson addresses are set by `permalink`, independently of source filenames.
 Start body headings at `##`; the layout supplies the page title.

 All published material is public.
 Keep student records and restricted answer keys in your school's classroom system.